 Popularity & Consistency: Year after year Chocolate Cake is rated the most popular by people all over the world.
 There is something magical about a perfectly moist cake that is packed with rich chocolate flavor.
 Not only does it taste amazing, but it often takes us back to the wonderful memories of childhood.

-- Perfect Chocolate Cake
+- Perfect Chocolate Cake (recipe above)

 - Chocolate Craving Cake (pictured above, smaller recipe)